miklevin/MikeLev.in/_posts/2024-10-18-local-llm-web-framework-integration-plan.md

 sort_order: 1
 ---

+## Prompting o1-preview With Codebase

-Me: Having a local LLM, vector database and traditional SQL database all on a local host machine changes everything.
+**Me**: Having a local LLM, vector database and traditional SQL database all on a local host machine changes everything.
 Software built from such parts can know about itself from birth, and logically start discussing itself with you, as you develop it.
 Limited in capability as it may be as a local model, you can also tap the most powerful frontier models in developing it, particularly in initial base assumptions and design of the system.

+### A Program That Knows Itself

 This active participation of a system in its own design, in collaboration with other models, helps to validate premises as you go along.
 Can a local model